espruino/EspruinoDocs/info/Font Converter.md

 * Go to [https://fonts.google.com/](https://fonts.google.com/), find a font
 * Click `Select This Style`
 * Copy the `&lt;link href=...` line
-* Paste it into the text box below
+* Paste it into the text box below (or use a link to a '.otf' font)
 * Check the options
 * Click 'Go'
 * Copy and paste the font code out